covia-ai/covia/docs/white-paper.md

 ### Drivers

 A driver is a software module used to access assets and venues via the Covia protocol.
-Typically this is available as a software library for developers or a plug-in to enterprise software systems.
+Typically, this is available as a software library for developers or a plug-in to enterprise software systems.

-A driver is the client component of a Covia based system, and communicates directly with agents.
+A driver is the client component of a Covia based system and communicates directly with agents.

 Drivers MUST offer a set of standard functionality, most importantly:
 - Resolve standard references to an asset / venue